 When selecting styles in RefWorks, they display as recent in the writing tool add-ons.

 Editing CSL Citation Styles

-- On the Citation styles page (Create Bibliography > Citation Style Editor), locate and select the style.
+- On the Citation styles page (Create Bibliography > Citation Style Editor), search for and select the style.
 A simple style details page appears.

 Citation Style CSL, Details

-- To edit the style, select Citation Style Visual Editor.
+- Select Citation Style Visual Editor.
 You are directed to the CSL website where you can edit the style using their interactive visual editing tool.
 For more information about this tool, follow their on-screen instructions.

 Citation Style CSL, Details